HATC 34th Annual Hospertality Golf Classic

 From the PMP website, September 2020.
 Read the full article here: mypmp.net

-Steve Byrd, Regional Manager and Shawn Long, Account Executive of Versacor Managed Pest Solutions help unload and package food to be distributed to Fort Worth, Texas-area hospitality workers furloughed as a result of the coronavirus pandemic.
+Shawn Long, Account Executive (left) and Steve Byrd, Regional Manager (right) of Versacor Managed Pest Solutions help unload and package food to be distributed to Fort Worth, Texas-area hospitality workers furloughed as a result of the coronavirus pandemic.

 More than 19 pallets of food was contributed by Versacor’s collection efforts, including items such as coffee, olive oil, chips, salsa, bread, tostadas, pita chips, rice crisps and oatmeal.